Theitfixer85/myepg/README.md

 ## EPG for IPTV ##
 ------------------

-Simple epg for USA networks & some other USA/UK channels
+Simple EPG for USA networks & some other USA/UK channels

 Just add

  	https://raw.githubusercontent.com/Theitfixer85/myepg/master/epg.xml

-As your Epg source
+As your EPG source